Job-Heersink/GooglePlayCrawlerPython/README.md

                         Google password
   --androidid ANDROIDID, -a ANDROIDID
                         AndroidID
-  --version VERSION, -v VERSION
-                        Download a specific version of the app --package PACKAGE, -k PACKAGE
+  --package PACKAGE, -k PACKAGE
                         Package name of the app --iterations ITERATIONS, -i ITERATIONS
-						The amount of apps to crawl through
+                        Amount of apps you want to crawl through

+Process finished with exit code 0

 ```